 My student Molly is nonvocal.
 Whenever I assign independent worksheets, Molly will often refuse to work by ripping up the assignment, throwing her pencil, or putting her head down.
-There are also times when the students are working and I have to take a phone call or am helping another student, and she screams.
+There are also times when the students are working and I must take a phone call or am helping another student, and she screams.
 I am not sure why she does this, but I am concerned she is not completing assignments and disturbing her peers.
 She seems to show these behaviors only during academic times or when I am busy and cannot immediately respond to her.
 What is the best way to respond in these situations?
-My district recently hired a Board Certified Behavior Analyst who mentioned something about a procedure called Functional Communication Training.
+My district recently hired a Board-Certified Behavior Analyst who mentioned something about a procedure called Functional Communication Training.

 Answered by

-Association for Science in Autism Treatment
+2Association for Science in Autism Treatment

-Taken together, the results from the FBA will provide information pertaining to the function of the behavior(s).
-The possible functions include: escape from non-preferred/aversive situations, demands, or people (social negative reinforcement), attention from others (positive or negative forms) or access to preferred items/activities (social positive reinforcement) and sensory stimulation often in the form of repetitive or stereotypic behaviors (automatic reinforcement).
+Taken together, the results from the FBA will provide information pertaining to the function of the behavior(s) targeted for intervention.
+The possible functions include escape from non-preferred/aversive situations, demands, or people (social negative reinforcement), attention from others (positive or negative forms) or access to preferred items/activities (social positive reinforcement) and sensory stimulation often in the form of repetitive or stereotypic behaviors (automatic reinforcement).
 Once identified, the behavior analyst and teacher should work together to identify appropriate functional communication skills.
-In Molly’s case, one would likely hypothesize that throwing and ripping up material and putting her head down are maintained by escape or avoidance from demands and screaming may be maintained by attention from the teacher.
+Results from an FBA may suggest that throwing and ripping up material and putting their head down are maintained by escape or avoidance from demands and screaming may be maintained by attention from the teacher.
 As such, teaching an appropriate method to ask for a new task, a break, attention, or other similar concepts may be best.

 It is always appropriate to make individual adjustments and changes as related to your specific situation.